kurt-krueckeberg/pn/update-on-treatments-for-neuropathy.md

 could eventually result his or her medical suspension.

 * [The Role of Medications in Causing Dry Eye](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3459228/).
-This is desribes exactly my problem now with the medications I am being given and the difficulty I face explaining this to my providers, who are not trained to understand this.
+This is desribes exactly my problem now with the medications I am being given and the difficulty I face explaining this to my providers who are not trained to understand it, or to anyone who doesn't suffer from the problem.

 * [Cleveland Clinic article on Periperhal Neuropathy](https://my.clevelandclinic.org/health/diseases/14737-peripheral-neuropathy#management-and-treatment).